 These 4 Seeds Can Help Fight Acne

 First off, it’s important to understand the underlying causes of acne.
 Acne is often a result of an imbalance in the body; the most common being hormone and digestion.
-Today, these imbalances are extremely common, all thanks to environmental factors such as processed foods, stress and toxins.
-Seeds are a serious superfood that work to balance our hormones and digestion.
+Today, these imbalances are extremely common, all thanks to environmental factors such as processed foods, stress, and toxins.
+Seeds are a serious superfood that works to balance our hormones and digestion.

 Beneficial nutrients in seeds

 Is fibre important for clear skin?

 Fibre is a key nutrient for clear skin.
 It helps regulate bowel movements and encourages a healthy detoxification pathway.
 With an important role in hormone balance, fibre helps eliminate excess estrogen from our bodies.
 Yes, you read that right!
 Excess estrogen gets excreted with our bowel movements.
 If you experience constipation, excess estrogen cannot be eliminated properly and it can actually be reabsorbed by the digestive tract.
 This can cause a hormone imbalance, which as discussed above, can be a culprit for acne.

 Seeds are a great source of Omega-3 fatty acids, which are essential fatty acids with anti-inflammatory benefits.
 Regular consumption of omega-3 fatty acids can reduce the effects of acne and support healthy hormone production.

 Antioxidants found in seeds, such as Vitamin E and Carotenoid help protect the skin against harmful free radicals.
 In fact, these free radicals are generated from UV rays and environmental toxins.
 Therefore, consuming foods high in antioxidants can help regenerate skin and reduce the effects of acne and scarring.